202C-Pilot/202C-Master-Course/syllabus.md

 ## Academic Integrity

 The Department of English takes matters of academic integrity very seriously.
-Academic integrity--coursework free of fraud and deception--is an important educational objective of Penn State.
+Academic integrity&mdash;coursework free of fraud and deception&mdash;is an important educational objective of Penn State.
 Academic dishonesty can lead to a failing grade or referral to the [Office of Student Conduct][7].

 Academic dishonesty includes, but is not limited to: